-You’ll then need to have an accountancy qualification.
-ACCA is ideal as it is closely linked with treasury - especially the financial reporting and financial management exams.
+Alternatively, an accountancy qualification such as ACCA is ideal as it is closely linked with treasury - especially the financial reporting and financial management exams.

 After ACCA, you will also need to have passed professional qualifications administered by the Association of Corporate Treasurers (ACT).

 Interested in treasury, or ready for your next career move?